AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/06-Data/06-Data.markdown

 - _"bonjour"_ = [0, 1, 0]
 - _"Buenos dias"_ = [0, 0, 1]

-If the variable $v$ has to be provided to a neural network, then 3 input values can be used for that purpose.
+If the variable $v$ has to be provided to a neural network, then 3 neurons can be used for that purpose.

 We have defined the XOR dataset as: